codedstructure/svgdx/docs/mdbook/src/tutorial/auto_styles.md

 These styles provide basic styling of text elements, and may be combined as required.

+### `d-text-pre`

+This style is similar to `d-text-monospace`, but in addition the text element has spaces replaced with non-breaking spaces.
+This prevents the usual XML whitespace collapse which replaces multiple contiguous spaces with a single space.

+> The NBSP replacement approach may change in future,
+> as SVG2 has better support for preserving whitespace.

+This is useful for including code listings, ASCII art, and other whitespace-sensitive text in an SVG document.

 ## Line styles - dots, dashes, and arrows

 ### `d-dot` / `d-dash`